zerowriter/zerowriter1/README.md

 epd.init() clears the screen using slow look up tables -- this prevents artifacting

 epd.init_Partial() runs a faster update using modified LUT.
-(Ben Krasnow: https://hackaday.com/2017/10/31/ben-krasnow-hacks-e-paper-for-fastest-refresh-rate/) -- important to note this only works with the 4.2" waveshare display.
+(Ben Krasnow: https://hackaday.com/2017/10/31/ben-krasnow-hacks-e-paper-for-fastest-refresh-rate/) -- important to note this only works with the 4.2" v1 waveshare display.

 NOTE: I am using v1 of this display from waveshare.. on the back it says: Rev2.1 -- they are selling some Rev2.2 boards as well, which may be incompatible with my driver.
-The 2.2 boards might be workable, but someone would have to develop out a driver fix for that and implement the lookup tables and partial refreshes.

-An overclocked Pi Zero 2 W can handle running this stuff around 150-200ms.
-You might be able to squeeze performance with a better CPU, or maybe optimizing the buffer in the display driver.
-Currently, the buffer needs to calculate the entire screen buffer, even for partial updates.
-Try playing with your overclocking settings to see if you get something that fits what you want to do.

-Use a Pi Zero 2.
+Use a Pi Zero 2W.
 Don't use an original Zero.
 The extra power is very useful.

 ----------